What happens in a therapeutic yoga class?

-We then practice individual, often modified yoga poses.
-Please note; there will be no flow as the aim is to safely move into and out of all postures.
+In this class we practice individual, often modified yoga poses.
+There is no flow as the aim is to safely move into and out of all postures.
 The poses practised may be different from person to person, depending on specific needs.
 For example, if you suffer with back pain, the poses will aim to to lengthen and release tight lower back muscles, if you suffer with sciatica, the poses will stretch the gluteal region which often (when tight) presses on the sciatic nerve.
-Or maybe if you’ve just had a baby, you can do some focused pelvic floor work.
 I will assist and monitor you in the poses to make sure that they are practised safely and for maximum benefit.

 Conditions which therapeutic yoga may benefit (but are not limited to) include: Arthritis, osteoporosis, sciatica, non specific back pain, or indeed pain anywhere in the body, repetitive strain injuries, insomnia, stress and anxiety.
 The class would also be a good introduction for anyone new to yoga who has concerns about their ability to “keep up” in a regular class.
 It may also be suitable for seasoned yogis who fancy a bit of self massage or want to understand a particular injury or pain a little better.